SergeiShtepa/linux/Documentation/block/blksnap.rst

 memory.

-If, when processing the write I/O unit, it turns out that the data of the refered chunk has not yet been stored to the difference storage or has not even been read from the original device, then an I/O unit to read data from the original device is initiated beforehand.
+If, when processing the write I/O unit, it turns out that the data of the referred chunk has not yet been stored to the difference storage or has not even been read from the original device, then an I/O unit to read data from the original device is initiated beforehand.
 After the reading from original device is performed, their data from the I/O unit is partially overwritten directly in